minneapolisdan/ndsu-ag/pages/other.md

 > There are 53 County Extension Offices across the state.
 Each of them will need web content associated with their location, staff, and work.

-As with research centers, this content will continue to live under the main Extension umbrella.
+As with Research Centers, this content will continue to live under the main Extension website.

 <a class="button bg-green-500 hover:bg-blue-500 rounded" href="https://docs.google.com/forms/d/e/1FAIpQLSe_U_STM14R6Pe9Imcwkh_NfKnb_C9fW5E3BgpsTR_WT3Hr8Q/viewform?usp=sf_link" target="_blank">Answer Extension Office questions 🤔</a>